MicrosoftDocs/win32/desktop-src/SecCertEnroll/about-version-3-extensions.md

 ---
-Description: 'An X.509 version 3 certificate contains the fields defined in version 1 and version 2 and adds certificate extensions.
-The ASN.1 syntax of certificate extensions is shown in the following example.' ms.assetid: 'ca8df7a4-caa4-4fe7-81a8-8fce372454f4'
+Description: An X.509 version 3 certificate contains the fields defined in version 1 and version 2 and adds certificate extensions.
+The ASN.1 syntax of certificate extensions is shown in the following example. ms.assetid: ca8df7a4-caa4-4fe7-81a8-8fce372454f4
 title: Version 3 Extensions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Version 3 Extensions